acmbpdc/git-guide/docs/workshop.md

 Imagine you're baking a cake with your friends.
 Open source is like sharing your cake recipe with everyone and inviting them to help bake it together. 🎂

-GitHub is like the kitchen where you share your recipe (code) with others.
+GitHub is where you share your recipe (code) with others.
 People can see your recipe, suggest improvements, or even bake their own version of the cake! 🍰

 So, in simple terms, open source on GitHub means sharing your code with others, collaborating together, and making cool stuff for everyone to enjoy! 🚀